 Get cooking in the kitchen!

-More often than not, cluttered kitchens are at the center of unhealthy living arrangements.
+More often than not, dirty kitchens are at the center of unhealthy living arrangements.

 Dwyer suggests tackling a cluttered kitchen by purging kitchen cabinets of old or unused dried goods, spices, and packaged foods.
 Jars and plastic Tupperware-type containers are other space hogs.
 Move those books, boxes, laptops and backpacks off the kitchen counters, creating space for food prep.
 The result?
 More room for fresh food storage, increased access to the foods you already have, and adequate space to put it all together.
 And the best part?
 More time for other activities.